 Read more in our impact story:

-A range of strategies can be followed to present these antigens to the immune system of the host, ranging from the use of live attenuated vaccines, inactivated vaccines, vector vaccines, protein vaccines to RNA- or DNA-vaccines.
+A range of strategies can be followed to present these antigens to the immune system of the host ranging from the use of live attenuated vaccines, inactivated vaccines, vector vaccines and protein vaccines to RNA or DNA vaccines.
 Depending on the nature of the antigen, immunomodulation is required to create effective vaccines.
-One of the most well know forms of immunomodulation are adjuvants.
-We can compare efficacy of several different adjuvants.
-In addition, we are research lines looking into addition of immunostimulatory compounds to vaccines to increase efficacy, such as Toll Like Receptor ligands or cytokines.
-Effect of antigen presentation can be monitored by WBVR by studying host responses.
+Adjuvants are one of the best known forms of immunomodulation.
+We can compare the efficacy of several different adjuvants.
+Furthermore, we have research lines exploring the addition of immunostimulatory compounds to vaccines to increase efficacy, such as toll-like receptor ligands or cytokines.
+WBVR can monitor the effect of antigen presentation by studying host responses.

-In addition to the development of vaccines suitable for one specific disease, WBVR also develops vaccines using a platform technology.
-In general vaccine platforms are innovative antigen presentation methodologies that are suitable for different pathogens or antigens.
-The advantage of vaccine platforms is that it often allows to speed up the vaccine development in time.
+In addition to the development of vaccines suitable for one specific disease, WBVR develops vaccines using a platform technology.
+In general, vaccine platforms are innovative antigen presentation methodologies suitable for different pathogens or antigens.
+The advantage of vaccine platforms is that these often speed up the vaccine development.

 Contact our experts